cie/funcss.org/index.md

 ## Ever dreamed about real programming in CSS?

 <div class="well">
-<strong>Disclaimer:</strong> FuncSS is in the planning phase. <span style="color:inherit"><strong>Nothing on this page is reality yet</strong>, this is just the initial plan.</span>
+<strong>Disclaimer:</strong> FunCSS is in the planning phase. <span style="color:inherit"><strong>Nothing on this page is reality yet</strong>, this is just the initial plan.</span>
 </div>

 ### What is it?

 **FunCSS** will be a stylesheet language that is a superset of CSS.
 But it is also a *real* programming language, with a rule-based + functional reactive paradigm.
 CSS elements (functions, selectors, properties, units, etc.) are first-class citizens, you can define your own versions of them, either using existing ones or with JavaScript.
-FuncSS code is compiled to a mixture of plain CSS and JavaScript, and runs in the browser.
+FunCSS code is compiled to a mixture of plain CSS and JavaScript, and runs in the browser.

-*FuncSS aims to be for CSS what AngularJS is for HTML and jQuery is for JavaScript: giving superpowers while keeping the original syntax and semantics.*
+*FunCSS aims to be for CSS what AngularJS is for HTML and jQuery is for JavaScript: giving superpowers while keeping the original syntax and semantics.*

 ### What is it good for?

 It aims to fulfill the following goals:

-* **Cleaner, structured code.** FuncSS lets you define new elements from existing ones, and this helps to avoid code repetition.
+* **Cleaner, structured code.** FunCSS lets you define new elements from existing ones, and this helps to avoid code repetition.
 For example, you can define custom selectors to avoid repeating selector patterns.
 Similarly for functions, colors, units and many more.
 You can define custom shorthand properties, which can change many properties at once -- this enables an aspect-oriented programming style.

-* **Safer coding.** FuncSS is statically typed, with a type system taken directly from the CSS specification.
+* **Safer coding.** FunCSS is statically typed, with a type system taken directly from the CSS specification.
 The static type system helps you find bugs compile-time.
 The FuncSS Lib contains the declaration of all standard CSS properties, so you can know if you have misspelled a property name, or given an invalid value (even a computed value), without rendering the page.

 * **Use CSS to code behavior.** CSS selectors are so powerful for specifying styles, why not use them for behavior also?
 (Actually, jQuery does exactly that, but from the other direction.)
-In FuncSS you can use a truly declarative language for defining behavior.
+In FunCSS you can use a truly declarative language for defining behavior.
 A minimal support for event handling is included: you can define new state pseudoclasses, similar to `:hover` and `:focus`, and change style or behavior based on an event.
 You can use JavaScript to define property values and make it depend on the state of DOM elements or JavaScript variables.
 Write less JavaScript, more FunCSS.

 * **Better animations.** CSS transitions and animations are nice, but there are only a few easing types in CSS.
-In FuncSS you can define new easings, or use the ones from easing.js (FuncSS will take over the animation and do it in JavaScript if a custom easing is used).
+In FunCSS you can define new easings, or use the ones from easing.js (FuncSS will take over the animation and do it in JavaScript if a custom easing is used).
 Or do you want to make a style depend on the scroll position?
 Just use an easing function in combination with the `page-scroll-y()` library function, and there you go.
 All styles that depend on the scroll position will be updated  automatically when the user scrolls the page.

 * **Browser compatibility made easier.** A compatibility layer ensures that if a browser does not support a selector or a property, the page will still work as you coded it with the latest CSS.
 It will add vendor prefixes or polyfills automatically if available, without using mixins.
 You can define your own workarounds when no polyfill is available.